 Creating a Classroom Community

 It is getting close to back to school time.
 Well, I know some of you are there already.
-But, I am at the part of summer vacation where I am a little (or more) sad at the prospect of giving up this wonderful freedom that is summer vacation.
+I do love the wonderful freedom that is summer vacation.
 But, I am also starting to get excited for the children whom I will soon come to know and love, and as I start to think about ideas I would like to try in the coming year.
 (Could this finally be the year I introduce woodworking into my classroom?)

 You too might be thinking about how best to start the year off right, How to get to know your students, and put some important practices into place.